Coastal Carolina vs. UMass NCAA Football Odds, Plays and Insights | September 25, 2021

 UMass Stats and Trends

-- UMass has two wins against the spread in three games this year.
+- So far this season UMass has two wins against the spread.

 - This season, the Minutemen have one ATS win in two games as an underdog of 36 points or more.

-- UMass' games this season have gone over the total in three out of three opportunities.
+- UMass' games this year have gone over the total in three out of three opportunities.

-- The Minutemen put up 21 points per game, comparable to the 20.3 the Chanticleers give up.
+- The Minutemen average 21 points per game, comparable to the 20.3 the Chanticleers allow.

-- When UMass puts up more than 20.3 points, it is 2-0 against the spread and 0-2 overall.
+- UMass is 2-0 against the spread and 0-2 overall in games when it puts up more than 20.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.